GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

 Central (the staging repository will be destroyed in the process).
 You can see the complete process for releasing to Maven Central on the [OSSRH site](http://central.sonatype.org/pages/releasing-the-deployment.html).

+Note: This can/will be automated in the future.

 ## Announcement